ghapsara/guruhhapsara.dev/src/content/2021-10-23-sanctifying-secrets-pt-2/index.md

 }
 ```

-These `client_id` and `client_secret` are be use for authenticating azure auth sessions with azure cli, terraform, or other platforms.
+These `client_id` and `client_secret` are used for authenticating azure auth sessions with azure cli, terraform, or other platforms.

 ```bash
 az login --service-principal --username $client_id --password $client_secret --tenant $azure_tenant_id